There are loads of wonderful walks in Yorkshire and these ten showcase the region’s most incredible waterfalls.

 Janet’s Foss is a magical waterfall and this 6-mile round trip is the best way to visit it.
 You’ll start in the village of Malham, taking the easygoing gravel and flagged paths along the River Aire, through flower-filled woodland to the banks of Gordale Beck.
 It won’t be long before the waterfall appears in front of you, as it carries water over a limestone lip and drops 16 feet into the deep pool below.
 It’s named after Janet, the Queen of the Fairies, who supposedly lives in the cave behind the waterfall.
 This is a serene and picturesque spot to enjoy the view and a picnic before you head back to Malham.

-Start at Malham Village car park, North Yorkshire, BD23 4DA.
+The walk starts at Malham Village car park, North Yorkshire, BD23 4DA.
 Check out the route.

 May Beck and Falling Foss Circular

-Start at May Beck car park, Sneaton, Whitby, North Yorkshire, YO22 5JE.
+The walk starts at May Beck car park, Sneaton, Whitby, North Yorkshire, YO22 5JE.
 Check out the route.